futjrnaut/EthTorontoHackathon/README.md

 See our Walkthrough Deck [Here](https://nftstorage.link/ipfs/)

+START by Watching our Portal Video [Here](https://youtu.be/P5Nfc1GK4D4)

-Watch our Map Video Walkthrough [Here](https://youtu.be/DGpTj-6RvG8) Watch our Companion App Walkthrough [Here](https://youtube.com/shorts/Ue5ZP5VcJ7I?feature=share)
+SEE GAMEPLAY by Watching our Map Video Walkthrough [Here](https://youtu.be/DGpTj-6RvG8)

+SEE OUR IDEA by Watching our Companion App Walkthrough [Here](https://youtube.com/shorts/Ue5ZP5VcJ7I?feature=share)

 # Understanding the model